gamatossilva/RestaurantMenu/README.md

-# RestaurantMenu
+# Restaurant Menu
-App to obtain the WebService-Python data
+App to get the WebService-Python data